mcneb10/tinyai/README.md

 # Bonus!

-As an added bonus, i'll add in a script to convert a gene to DOT absolutely free! (coming soon)
+As an added bonus, i'll add in Perl a script to convert a gene to DOT absolutely free! (coming soon)